axiomcat/go-reverse-proxy/README.md

 ## Config

 You can use the `config.yml` to configure the routing for the proxy server.
-You can add either tcp or http routes, although http has more options like prefix path and shutdown timeout.
+You can http routes with options prefix path and shutdown timeout.

 Note that the rules for http are applied in the order they are written, in this example config for the admin  host we match `/users` to a path and use a default